 Look for quilt patterns that use simple basic shapes such as large squares or rectangles.
 These types of quilts are fast to assemble and are very forgiving.

 A simple quilt can be made with basic supplies:

 As you get more into quilting, you’ll find tons of fun accessories and supplies to add to your quilting supply stash, like a rotary cutter and mat, fancy rulers, Wonder Clips, etc…

 Quilt kits include all the fabric you need to make a finished quilt.
-Kits come in a range of difficulty from beginner to advanced.
+Kits come in a range of difficulties from beginner to advanced.
 I actually love a quilt kit for the time saved in coordinating different fabrics for the perfect quilt.
-As beginner, I spent more time trying to figure out the ratios of colors and fabric amounts needed.
-You will also find that you will spend lees money on fabric as the kit provides the exact amount needed.
+As a beginner, I spent more time trying to figure out the ratios of colors and fabric amounts needed.
+You will also find that you will spend less money on fabric as the kit provides the exact amount needed.

-As you know, the internet and all of these websites are always changing, deleting and rearranging.
-If you come across a broken link, leave me comment and I will try to hunt the pattern down or find something similar to replace it with.
+As you know, the internet and all of these websites are always changing, deleting, and rearranging.
+If you come across a broken link, leave me a comment and I will try to hunt the pattern down or find something similar to replace it with.